Two men sentenced to federal prison for destroying police car in George Floyd protest

 Two Pennsylvania men have been sentenced to federal prison after they were convicted of destroying and attempting to set fire to a police vehicle during last year’s protests over the murder of George Floyd.

 Da’Jon Lengyel, 24, of McKees Rocks was sentenced Friday to 27 months in prison.
-Christopher West, 36, of Pittsburgh was ordered to serve four years, receiving more time than Lengyl in part because of his criminal history.
+Christopher West, 36, of Pittsburgh was ordered to serve four years, receiving more time than Lengyel in part because of his criminal history.

 GEORGE FLOYD STATUE VANDAL WAS ALLEGEDLY ‘PARKS AND REC’ ACTOR